k0nsl/k0nsl_blog/_posts/2013-02-21-six-million-figure-tour-1915-1938.md

 Some people probably don't know that the Jews had pushed the "six million"-figure long, long before the Germans (or Nazis if you prefer) were even accused of such hate stories.

 But I guess it's only matter of shrugging it off and get on with the belief, eh?
 Unfortunately belief in the Holocaust takes precedence over most things - even when it is a matter of facts.
-This video clearly shows that the idea of the six million is nothing new and that it indeed is fact that it was tried as a concept many a time before they finally succeeded in pulling it off with the Germans.
+This video clip clearly shows that the idea of the six million is nothing new and that it was tried as a concept several times before they finally succeeded in pulling it off after WWII had ended.

-Imagine, all that tax we've been paying could have gone to better health care, better schools and generally a better life for ourselves...but now we're stuck with a people bombarding us with hateful innuendo and they've made the bizarre nonsense sacrosanct and even illegal for us to question.
-If you want better health exercise is something you want to consider, I recommend reading <a style="text-decoration: none;" href="http://waisttraineraz.com/ann-chery-womens-workout-waist-cincher-review/"><span style="text-decoration: none; color: #2e4453;">ann chery reviews </span></a> to get the best results.
+Imagine this, all that tax we've been paying could have gone to better health care, better schools and generally a better life for ourselves...but now we're stuck with a people bombarding us with hateful innuendo, lies and perverts everything; they've even made the bizarre nonsense sacrosanct and illegal for us to question!

-What a tragedy that many of us are so gullible - the problem lies in the fact that we're generally very loving, all heart.
-Too loving and too kind; and it has led to our downfall time and time immemorial.
+What a tragedy that many of us are so gullible.
+The problem lies in the fact that we're generally very loving, all heart and way too guileless -- too loving, too kind and honest have led to our downfall time and time immemorial.

+[divider]Watch[/divider]

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Dda-0Q_XUhk?rel=0" frameborder="0" allowfullscreen></iframe>

 [divider]Download[/divider]